-The good news is that your Fort Wayne orthodontist, Dr. Steven Hoagburg, has a solution.
+The good news is that your Fort Wayne orthodontist, Dr. Steve Hoagburg, has a solution.
 Rather than deal with the development of a crossbite, misaligned teeth, or other related jaw problems/orthodontic disorders in the future, you can use a habit appliance to help your child kick this bad habit before it causes harm.

 A habit appliance is a lot like a retainer that an older child might wear after undergoing treatment with braces.
 It is made from metal with semicircular wires that form a palatal crib.
 Your child’s orthodontist can attach the appliance just behind the upper teeth.
 With the crib in the way, your child will no longer be able to make contact with the roof of his or her mouth with his or her fingers and thumbs.
 Preventing this contact results in no pleasure gained from the sucking.
 And without that pleasure, the habit fades away.

 Some patients have found success with the habit appliance after just one day.
 Whatever the timeline, once you and your child’s orthodontist agree that the habit is broken the appliance will be removed.